discord-net/Discord.Net/docs/guides/interactions/message-components/01-getting-started.md

 # Message Components

 Message components are a framework for adding interactive elements to a message your app or bot sends.
-They;re accessible, customizable, and easy to use.
+They're accessible, customizable, and easy to use.

 ## What is a Component